-To minimize our environmental footprint, we look for opportunities to avoid the use of hazardous materials, to reuse or recycle materials, and to prevent the generation of waste.
+To minimize our environmental footprint, and align with the U.N.
+Sustainable Development Goals (SDGs), we look for opportunities to avoid the use of hazardous materials, to reuse or recycle materials, and to prevent the generation of waste.
 When prevention, reuse and recycling are not practical, we apply controls and treatment technologies to prevent human health impacts and minimize environmental impacts.

 The amount of waste we generate reflects the efficiency of our manufacturing processes.
 Our facilities track and report the amount of operational waste they generate and how it is managed.

 We continuously strive to reduce the amount of operational waste we generate and to maximize the use of environmentally beneficial disposal methods such as recycling, composting and waste-to-energy.

 Waste management is overseen globally by the Waste and Dangerous Goods Center of Excellence (CoE).
 This CoE reviews waste data to monitor sites’ progress, and provides assistance as needed to support the sites’ work towards these goals.

 Each site is responsible for the management of its waste.
 In many cases, we partner with our third-party Integrated Facility Management (IFM) partners to manage site waste and work toward the corporate waste goals.

 For information regarding our environmental management and governance, please see our Environment, Health and Safety (EHS) Management & Compliance page.

 |By 2025, no more than 20 percent of our global operational waste will be sent to landfills and incinerators (without energy recovery).||26% to landfills and incinerators (without energy recovery)|